Last Updated on March 15, 2023 by Dave Schoenbeck

-In his chapter on the Law of Influence, John C. Maxwell writes:” The true measure of leadership is influence—nothing more, nothing less.”
-According to Maxwell, real leadership cannot be awarded: it must be earned through influence.
+In his chapter on the Law of Influence, John C. Maxwell writes:” The accurate measure of leadership is influence—nothing more, nothing less.”
+According to Maxwell, authentic leadership cannot be awarded: it must be earned through influence.

 Leadership Myths and the Law of Influence